(KS Bluestem The Old Guard X Coral Forest)

 gave her oil and water orally since she was mildly impacted as well, and put her on antibiotics and pain meds for at least the next week.
 Thankfully no fever.

-Thunder has been well socialized as a result and has yet to meet a stranger.
-He is a very bold and brave colt, smart and easy to work with.
+Thunder is a very people oriented colt, smart and easy to work with.
 He will almost certainly be

 over 15 hands at maturity.

-With three wonderful gaits- including an incredible suspended trot- he
+With three wonderful gaits- including an incredible suspended trot- we

-is an excellent CDE, dressage or CT competition horse.
-He would also make a magnificent stallion prospect-
+will be an excellent CDE, dressage or CT competition horse.

 Thunder has no modern outcrosses in his pedigree- he is 100% Foundation.
 His maternal ancestry features several horses that had great influence in southern breeding